 History of hunting minke whales in Norway

 Minke whale hunts in Icelandic waters did not start into well into the 20th century.
-Unlike Norway, where whalers typically kill hundreds of minke whales each year, the number of minke whales killed this century peaked at 206 in 2009, but has otherwise been 60 or fewer.
-The current (self-allocated) quota for minke whales is 217, but unlike Iceland’s fin whaling, the minke whale tally has always been far below quota and the number of companies and vessels operating has declined steadily in recent years.
+Unlike Norwegian whalers, who typically kill hundreds of minke whales each year, the number of minke whales killed by Icelandic whalers this century peaked at 81 in 2009, but has otherwise been below 60, dwindling to 17 in 2017 and 6 in 2018, its final year.

 Who eats minke whale meat?

-When whaling resumed in Iceland in 2003, minke whale meat sold poorly.
+When commercial whaling resumed in 2006, minke whale meat sold poorly.
 The Icelandic government has gone to great lengths to develop new products and encourage the public to try whale meat; however, their efforts have largely been unsuccessful and the consumption of minke whale meat by local people has declined steadily year on year.

 Tourists are getting the message!

-Most of the minke whale meat is consumed by tourists, under the mistaken belief that it is a ‘traditional’ dish.
+Most of the minke whale meat has been consumed by tourists, under the mistaken belief that it is a ‘traditional’ dish.
 However, a major public awareness campaign by WDC and other NGOs has been very successful in driving down tourist demand.
-A survey conducted in 2009 for IFAW (International Fund for Animal Welfare) found that 40% of tourists surveyed admitted to sampling whale meat in Iceland.
-By 2015, this figure had fallen to 18% and by 2016, had dropped still further to 12%.
+A 2009 Gallup survey for IFAW found that 40% of tourists surveyed admitted to sampling whale meat in Iceland: by 2015, this figure had fallen to 18% and by 2017, had dropped still further to 11.4%.

-Given that a record 2.2 million tourists visited Iceland in 2017, it is incredibly important to reach tourists with the message that whale meat is neither traditional nor a popular dish locally.
+Given that over 2.3 million tourists visited Iceland in 2018 and a further 2 million in 2019, it remains incredibly important to reach tourists with the message that whale meat is neither traditional nor a popular dish locally.

 Minke whale imports

-Shockingly, as with fin whales, Iceland can legally import (or export) minke whale meat with Norway under their respective ‘reservations’ to CITES regulations, which are respected by the vast majority of other countries.
+Shockingly, Iceland can legally import (or export) minke whale meat with Norway under their respective ‘reservations’ to CITES regulations: regulations which are respected by the vast majority of other countries.